gi-no/blog_mean_stack/article2.md

   });
 ```

-Now, run tests, and see there is no error.
+Now, run tests, and confirm there is no error.

 ```shell
 % grunt test